Inflammation of the Liver

 You can also become infected when you have sex with someone who has the virus.
 Vaccines are available to prevent hepatitis A and B.

 Hepatitis C is the top cause of chronic liver disease.
 Like hepatitis B, it is transmitted through infected blood exposure (often linked to illegal injection of drugs) and sexual contact with an infected person.

 If you have viral hepatitis, it may not cause any symptoms at all, or it can cause vague, flu-like symptoms including fever, fatigue, weight loss, appetite loss, and nausea.
 Other symptoms can include stomach discomfort, dark urine, and jaundice (yellowing of the skin and whites of the eyes).
 Symptoms may come on suddenly.

 Most people with hepatitis C have no symptoms and are diagnosed when abnormal liver enzymes are identified through a routine blood test.
-Between 75% and 85% of those with hepatitis C develop chronic disease, and between 5% and 20% may develop cirrhosis within 20 to 30 years of virus exposure.
+Between 75 and 85 percent of those with hepatitis C develop chronic disease, and between 5 and 20 percent may develop cirrhosis within 20 to 30 years of virus exposure.

 All three types of hepatitis can be detected with routine blood tests.

 There is no treatment for hepatitis A beyond getting rest and drinking plenty of fluids.
 Most people recover within two to six months.
 Most adults with hepatitis B recover within six months.
 However, about 5% become chronically infected and are at risk for chronic liver disease.